k12345663/studio/PROJECT_REPORT.md

 *   **`src/app/page.tsx`**: The main entry point for the application's UI.
 It handles state for the job description, candidate resume, candidate experience context, the generated interview kit, loading states, and orchestrates calls to AI flows.
 The initial welcome screen does not display a placeholder image.
 *   **`src/ai/flows/`**: Contains the Genkit flows.
     *   **`generate-interview-kit.ts`**: Defines the AI flow for generating an interview kit.
-The prompt instructs the AI to *critically analyze and synthesize all provided user inputs*, with a strong emphasis on using the Candidate Resume (including specific projects and experiences from their work history) and Job Description as **primary sources** to derive questions.
+The prompt instructs the AI to *critically analyze and synthesize all provided user inputs*, with a strong emphasis on using the Candidate Resume (including specific projects, their tech stack, goals, accomplishments, challenges, and past work experiences) and Job Description as **primary sources** to derive questions.
+Includes a "Tell me about yourself" question with a resume-tailored model answer.
 It generates questions with categories (Technical/Non-Technical), a 5-level difficulty, model answers (3-4 concise, judgeable bullet points explicitly referencing JD/resume/projects/context, serving as general examples of strong answers that reflect candidate's work and past experiences), suggested estimated times, and a scoring rubric with criteria explicitly referencing key phrases from all provided inputs for a broad yet deeply contextual evaluation.
 Rubric criteria weights sum to 1.0.
     *   **`customize-interview-kit.ts`**: Defines the AI flow for refining a user-modified interview kit.
-The prompt emphasizes *thorough analysis of all inputs including recruiter edits*, with the Candidate Resume (including projects and past work experiences) as a key reference.
-It ensures model answers adhere to the 3-4 bullet point format (serving as general examples of strong answers that consider candidate's work and past experiences) and contextual referencing, and rubric criteria maintain deep contextual relevance and quality.
+The prompt emphasizes *thorough analysis of all inputs including recruiter edits*, with the Candidate Resume (including projects, their tech stack, goals, accomplishments, challenges, and past work experiences) as a key reference.
+It ensures model answers (including for "Tell me about yourself") adhere to the 3-4 bullet point format (serving as general examples of strong answers that consider candidate's work and past experiences) and contextual referencing, and rubric criteria maintain deep contextual relevance and quality.
 Rubric criteria weights are normalized to sum to 1.0.
 *   **`src/ai/genkit.ts`**: Initializes Genkit with the Google AI plugin and configures the default model.
 *   **`src/components/interview-kit/`**: Houses all components related to displaying and editing the interview kit:
-    *   `JobDescriptionForm.tsx`: For user input of the job description (text-based), candidate resume (text-based, optional, including project details and work history), and optional candidate experience context.
+    *   `JobDescriptionForm.tsx`: For user input of the job description (text-based), candidate resume (text-based, optional, including project details, tech stack, goals, accomplishments, challenges, and work history), and optional candidate experience context.
     *   `InterviewKitDisplay.tsx`: The main component for showing the generated kit.
     *   `CompetencyAccordion.tsx`: Displays competencies, with questions grouped into "Technical Questions" and "Non-Technical Questions" sub-sections based on their category.
     *   `QuestionEditorCard.tsx`: Allows editing individual questions, their model answers, category (Technical/Non-Technical), 5-level difficulty (Naive to Master, with auto-time suggestion), estimated time, and a 1-10 panelist score slider.
-    *   `RubricEditor.tsx`: Allows editing scoring rubric criteria (well-defined, high-quality, actionable, measurable, contextually derived from JD/resume/context) and their weights (which sum to 1.0).
+    *   `RubricEditor.tsx`: Allows editing scoring rubric criteria (well-defined, high-quality, actionable, measurable, contextually derived from JD/resume/context, including specific project details and past work experiences) and their weights (which sum to 1.0).
 *   **`src/components/common/LoadingIndicator.tsx`**: An enhanced loading indicator for better visual feedback during processing.
 *   **`src/types/interview-kit.ts`**: Defines the TypeScript interfaces for `ClientQuestion` (including `category`, 5-level `QuestionDifficulty`, 1-10 `score`), `ClientCompetency`, `ClientRubricCriterion` (with weights summing to 1.0), and `InterviewKit` (including `candidateResume`).
 Includes `difficultyTimeMap`.
 *   **`src/app/globals.css`**: Contains global CSS, Tailwind directives, and the HSL color variables for theming.
 Includes custom scrollbar styling.